Alex Cora: Houston Astros bench coach

 On November 15, 2016, Cora became the bench coach for the Houston Astros.
 Cora assumed managerial duties on three occasions during the 2017 season, following ejections of Astros manager A. J. Hinch.

 On August 25, 2017, Cora was ejected from a game against the Los Angeles Angels by home plate umpire Laz Díaz.
 Cora argued that the baseball had too much dirt on it and should be removed from play; it was Cora's first career MLB ejection.

-The 2017 Astros finished with a record of 101–61 and went on to win the World Series, earning Cora his second championship ring.
+The 2017 Astros finished with a record of 101–61 and went on to win in Game 7 of the World Series.

 Boston Red Sox manager

 During the 2017 ALCS, Cora interviewed for the open managerial position of the Boston Red Sox.
 It was subsequently reported that Cora would be named as Red Sox manager.
 On October 22, the day after the Astros defeated the New York Yankees in the 2017 ALCS, the Red Sox announced a three-year managerial contract for Cora, for the 2018 through 2020 seasons, with an option for 2021.

 Cora formally assumed the role on November 2, 2017, following the World Series.
 On August 3, 2018, Cora was ejected for the first time as a manager by home plate umpire Adam Hamari for arguing warnings being issued to both benches by first base umpire and crew chief Phil Cuzzi in a game against the Yankees.
 Cora and the 2018 Red Sox finished with 108 wins and 54 losses.

 In the American League Division Series, the Red Sox eliminated the New York Yankees, three games to one, and advanced to the American League Championship Series.
 Cora received his first postseason ejection on October 13, in Game 1 of the ALCS against the Houston Astros.
 He was ejected by home plate umpire James Hoye between the fifth and sixth innings for arguing balls and strikes.
 On October 18, Cora's 43rd birthday, the Red Sox defeated the Astros, 4–1, to win the ALCS in five games.
 The Red Sox then defeated the Los Angeles Dodgers in the World Series in five games to give Cora his first championship as a manager and third overall.
-Cora became the fifth rookie manager to win a World Series, the others being Bob Brenly in 2001, Ralph Houk in 1961, Eddie Dyer in 1946, Bucky Harris in 1924.
+Cora became the fifth rookie manager to win a World Series, the others being Bob Brenly in 2001, Ralph Houk in 1961, Eddie Dyer in 1946, and Bucky Harris in 1924.
 In voting for the AL Manager of the Year Award, Cora finished second to Bob Melvin of the Oakland Athletics.

 On November 14, 2018, the Red Sox announced that they had renegotiated Cora's contract, including an extension through the 2021 season, with a club option for 2022.